 Annicent Busingye is the Operations and Maintenance Director for the Frontier Energy Portfolio in Uganda.
 Prior to Joining Frontier Energy, Annicent Worked on the 13 MW Bugoye hydro power project for 9 years under TronderPower Ltd (now renamed Bugoye Hydro Ltd) serving as Managing Director and Board Member in the last years.
 Annicent started off her career at Stanbic bank Uganda where she worked for 4 years.
 She is a Certified Chartered Accountant and holds a B.sc in Mathematics and Chemistry from Makerere University an MBA from Herriot Watt University, and a post Graduate Diploma in Taxation.
 Annicent has taken trainings in Power Purchase Agreements, Hydropower Development and Management, Risk management in HydroPower development, Hydro Power and the Environment at the International Center for Hydro Power in Norway.

 Santiago is part of Frontier Energy’s investment management team.
 Prior to Frontier Energy, Santiago worked for 3 years as the CEO of Radiant and Eldosol Energy developing two 40MW solar PV projects in western Kenya, 2 years developing market opportunities for renewable energy projects in East Africa, worked for 4 years in the Colombian stock market as an Investment Advisor in portfolio management and private bond trading and worked for the Colombian Institute of Geology and Mining in the financing department.
-He holds a B.Sc. in International Business from the University of La Sabana in Colombia and is a Master’s candidate in Project Management at the University of Salford, UK.
+He holds a B.Sc. in International Business from the University of La Sabana in Colombia and a Master’s degree in Project Management from the University of Salford, UK.